-- 1. Standard operating procedures relevant to all laboratory operations, to be followed by laboratory employees. - Statements of the criteria that will be used to determine and implement control measures to reduce employee exposure to hazardous chemicals.
+- 1. Standard operating procedures relevant to all laboratory operations, to be followed by laboratory employees. - 2.
+Statements of the criteria that will be used to determine and implement control measures to reduce employee exposure to hazardous chemicals.
 These measures include engineering controls, use of personal protective equipment, and personal hygiene practices.
 Criteria to reduce exposure to extremely hazardous chemicals used in the laboratory shall be specifically included. - 3.
 A requirement that fume hoods and other protective equipment shall function properly and descriptions of the methods to be taken to make sure that such equipment is functioning properly. - 4.
 Provisions for employee training and information. - 5.
 Circumstances under which a laboratory practice requires prior approval from a supervisor before implementation. - 6.
 Provisions for medical consultation and examination. - 7.
 Designation of personnel responsible for implementation of the chemical hygiene plan. - 8.
-Provisions for additional protection for employees when working with particularly hazardous substances, including: - Select carcinogens. - Reproductive toxins. - Substances with a high degree of acute toxicity. - 9.
-Specific mention of the following provisions, including when appropriate: - Establishment of a designated area. - Use of containment devices such as fume hoods or glove boxes. - Procedures for safe removal and disposal of contaminated and hazardous waste; and - Decontamination procedures.
+Provisions for additional protection for employees when working with particularly hazardous substances, including: - a.
+Select carcinogens. - b.
+Reproductive toxins. - c.
+Substances with a high degree of acute toxicity. - 9.
+Specific mention of the following provisions, including when appropriate: - a.
+Establishment of a designated area. - b.
+Use of containment devices such as fume hoods or glove boxes. - c.
+Procedures for safe removal and disposal of contaminated and hazardous waste - d.
+Decontamination procedures